TNguyen1228/web-project-2023/README.md

 # web-project-2023

 # Idea
--Simple web design for watch and search film, include login and register page, but need to connect to database through XAMPP
+-Simple web design for watch and search film, include login and register page, but need to connect to database through XAMPP using fastAPI

 # Download and Install XAMPP: